ferrous-systems/wasm-training-2022/book/src/tutorial/web/javascript.md

 {{#include ../../../../crates/web/app/app.js:47:49}}
 ```

-✅ The `apply_filter` function expects an array of `uint8` and the filter name as a string.
+✅ The `apply_filter` function expects an array of `u8` and the filter name as a string.
-To get that array from our `img` we have can call [`new Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
+To get that array from our `img` you can call [`new Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array), passing your image data.
 A string is automatically handled by the `wasm-bindgen` shim.

 ```javascript